MurageKibicho/Quasi-Quantum-Assembly/README.md

 Finite Field Assembly merely applies these obscure topics in mathematics to a mainstream problem - making AI compute available to everyone.

-We have paying users supporting our Substack.
-It's blazingly fast and compiles to C.

 ✔ **Finite Field is the primary data structure** : FF-asm is a CUDA alternative designed for computations over finite fields.